 Patents Rights and Laws in India

 Innovation plays a key role in the economic development of any nation.
-IN the recent years, there has been an increase in IPR awareness as well as in the perception to protect one’s innovation in India.
+In recent years, there has been an increase in IPR awareness as well as in the perception to protect one’s innovation in India.
 This increased awareness has consequently led to a gradual rise in the number of patent applications being filed in India.
 According to numbers as indicated in the Intellectual Property Annual Report 2018-19, patent filing in India has increased by 5.1% from 2016-17 to 2017-18.

-The Chief administrator of the patent system in India is the office of the Controller General of Patents, Designs and Trademarks (‘CGPDTM’) functioning under the aegis of Department of Industrial Policy and Promotion (‘DIPP’), Ministry of Commerce and Industry.
+The Chief Administrator of the patent system in India is the office of the Controller General of Patents, Designs and Trademarks (‘CGPDTM’) functioning under the aegis of the Department of Industrial Policy and Promotion (‘DIPP’), Ministry of Commerce and Industry.
 The Indian Patent Law is primarily governed by the Patent Act, 1970 which was further amended in the year 2005 and the newly amended Patent Amendment Rules, 2019.

-The term patent as defined under the Indian Patent Act 1970, means a patent for any new invention, granted under for a new product or process, involving an inventive step and capable of industrial application.
+The term patent as defined under the Indian Patent Act 1970, means a patent for any new invention, granted for a new product or process, involving an inventive step and capable of industrial application.

-Inventive step as defined under the act means a feature of an invention that involves technical advancement as compared to the existing knowledge or having economic significance or both, which is not obvious to a person skilled in the art.
+An inventive step as defined under the act means a feature of an invention that involves technical advancement as compared to the existing knowledge or having economic significance or both, which is not obvious to a person skilled in the art.